solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 purposes.

 When the first feature for an epoch is staged, the PDA is created.
-The `StageFeatureForActivation` processor will debit from the multisig enough lamports to allocate the new Staged Features PDA.
+The `StageFeatureForActivation` processor will debit from the payer account enough lamports to allocate the new Staged Features PDA.
+A payer account must be provided for the first staged feature.

-The address of the Staged Features PDA for a given epoch is derived as follows:
+The address of the Staged Features PDA for a given epoch is derived as follows, where `epoch number` is a little-endian `u64`:

 ```
 "staged_features" + < epoch number >